-Suzanne Jarvis is my fourth cousin, once removed and second great granddaughter of Frank Jarvis and Eliza Jane Bowler Crossland.
+Suzanne Jarvis is my fourth cousin, once removed and daughter of Leslie Jarvis and Elsie Breckin.
 Below is a newspaper article published shortly after an inquest into her tragic death.

 THE ADVERTISER, FRI.
 MAY 25TH, 1984